Grammar & Composition

 What Works in Teaching Grammar

-But I've stopped recommending Teaching Grammar in Context.
-Now I encourage teachers to pick up a copy of Weaver's new book, Grammar to Enrich and Enhance Writing (Heinemann, 2008).
+But I've stopped recommending Teaching Grammar in Context, though it's still in print.
+Now I encourage teachers to pick up a copy of Weaver's more recent book, Grammar to Enrich and Enhance Writing (Heinemann, 2008).
 Assisted by her colleague Jonathan Bush, Dr. Weaver does more than simply rework the concepts introduced in her earlier study.
-She delivers on her promise to offer a text that's "more comprehensive, more reader friendly, and more concretely focused on teachers' practical needs."
+She delivers on her promise to offer a text that's "more comprehensive, more reader-friendly, and more concretely focused on teachers' practical needs."

-The quickest way to help you determine whether you'd get along with Dr. Weaver, theoretically speaking, is to reprint her 12 principles "for teaching grammar to enrich and enhance writing"--principles that underlie all the varied activities in this valuable resource.
+The fastest way to help you decide whether you'd get along with Dr. Weaver, theoretically speaking, is to reprint her 12 principles "for teaching grammar to enrich and enhance writing"--principles that underlie all the varied activities in her book.

 1. Teaching grammar divorced from writing doesn’t strengthen writing and therefore wastes time.